grafana/jsonnet-libs/apache-activemq-mixin/README.md

 ## Alerts Overview

-- ApacheActiveMQHighTopicMemoryUsage: Topic destination memory usage high which may result in a reduction of the rate at which producers send messages.
+- ApacheActiveMQHighTopicMemoryUsage: Topic destination memory usage is high which may result in a reduction of the rate at which producers send messages.
-- ApacheActiveMQHighQueueMemoryUsage: Queue destination memory usage high which may result in a reduction of the rate at which producers send messages.
+- ApacheActiveMQHighQueueMemoryUsage: Queue destination memory usage is high which may result in a reduction of the rate at which producers send messages.
-- ApacheActiveMQHighStoreMemoryUsage: Store memory usage high which may result in producers unable to send messages.
+- ApacheActiveMQHighStoreMemoryUsage: Store memory usage is high which may result in producers unable to send messages.
-- ApacheActiveMQHighTemporaryMemoryUsage: Temporary memory usage high which may result in saturation of messaging throughput.
+- ApacheActiveMQHighTemporaryMemoryUsage: Temporary memory usage is high which may result in saturation of messaging throughput.

 Default thresholds can be configured in `config.libsonnet`.